yanghuaxuan/EOLO/README.md

 Feel free to upload any images (RGB-E) you wish to be detected.

 ## Dataset Preparation
+Note: The files may not be online anymore.
+If so, download them at archive.org, and paste them in `~/data`
 ### Download VOC 2007 & 2012 dataset
 ```shell
 # Please specify a directory for dataset to be downloaded into, else default is ~/data/